michelenatale/Cryptography/C-Abi-Bridge-Aot/Errors.md

 ## 4. Common Error Scenarios

-## 4.1 Buffer Too Small (`-2`)
+## 4.1 Null Pointer (`-1`)

 Occurs when:
-- Output buffer is smaller than required
+- A required pointer is `NULL`
-- Tag buffer is too small
+- Caller forgot to allocate a buffer
-- GCM output buffer does not include space for ciphertext
+- A buffer, key, IV, tag, or input pointer is missing

 Fix:
-- Allocate a larger buffer
-- Check required sizes in API.md
+- Ensure all pointers are valid
+- Ensure buffers are allocated before calling
+- Validate that no required argument is `NULL`

+---

-## 4.2 Invalid Argument (-1)
+## 4.2 Invalid Length (`-2`)

 Occurs when:
+- A length parameter is negative
 - Key length is invalid
 - IV length is invalid
-- AAD length is negative
+- Tag length is invalid
-- Input length is negative
+- Input or output length is inconsistent

 Fix:
-- Validate all parameters before calling
+- Validate all length parameters before calling
-- Use correct key sizes (AES‑128/192/256, GCM IV = 12 bytes)
+- Use correct key sizes (e.g. AES‑128/192/256)
+- Use valid IV/tag sizes for the chosen algorithm
+- Check required sizes in `API.md`

+---

-## 4.3 Null Pointer (-3)
+## 4.3 I/O Error (`-3`)

 Occurs when:
-- A required pointer is NULL
+- A file cannot be opened
-- Caller forgot to allocate a buffer
+- A file cannot be read or written
+- The path is invalid or access is denied

 Fix:
-- Ensure all pointers are valid
-- Ensure buffers are allocated before calling
+- Verify file paths
+- Check file permissions
+- Ensure the file exists and is accessible

+---

-## 4.4 Crypto Failure (-6)
+## 4.4 Crypto Error (`-4`)

 Occurs when:
 - AES‑GCM authentication fails
-- ChaCha20‑Poly1305 tag mismatch
+- ChaCha20‑Poly1305 tag verification fails
-- Decryption input is corrupted
+- Ciphertext or tag has been modified or corrupted

 Fix:
-- Verify key, IV, and tag
+- Verify key, IV, AAD, and tag
 - Ensure ciphertext was not modified
+- Treat this as a **hard failure** and do not use the output

+---

+## 4.5 Out of Range (`-5`)

+Occurs when:
+- A numeric value is outside the allowed range
+- An enum or mode value is invalid
+- A parameter violates documented constraints

+Fix:
+- Validate all numeric and enum parameters
+- Ensure values are within documented ranges

+---

+## 4.6 Unknown Error (`-99`)

+Occurs when:
+- An unexpected internal condition is hit
+- An error cannot be mapped to a more specific code

+Fix:
+- Log the error code and context
+- Try to reproduce with debug builds
+- If reproducible, consider reporting it (see `SECURITY.md` / issue tracker)

 ---